brevzin/cpp_proposals/md/deducing-this.md

 };

 std::not_fn(unfriendly{})(1); // static assert!
+                              // even though the non-const overload is viable and would be the best
+                              // match, during overload resolution, both overloads of unfriendly have
+                              // to be instantiated - and the second one is a hard compile error.

 std::not_fn(fun{})();         // ok!?
 Returns false
+                              // even though we want the non-const overload to be deleted, the const
+                              // overload of the call_wrapper ends up being viable - and the only viable
+                              // candidate.
 ```

 Gracefully handling SFINAE-unfriendly callables is **not solvable** in C++ today.
 Preventing fallback can be solved by the addition of yet another four overloads, so that each of the four *cv*/ref-qualifiers leads to a pair of overloads: one enabled and one `deleted`.